Lizzyfemme/interactive-resume/README.md

 # Portfolio and Interactive Resume

-I needed a portfolio but as a junior web developer I didn't have much to put in a portfolio.
+I needed a portfolio but as a junior web developer I didn't have much to put it.
 After a little research I found that some people add an interactive resume to their portfolios, so this is mine.

 ## Dependencies